pisze-programy/trading-with-youtube/README.md

 }
 ```

-If no `{transcript}` placeholder is included in your prompt, the transcript will be appended at the end of the prompt as context.

 ## Configuration

 The application uses environment variables for configuration.
 Create a `.env` file in the project root with the following settings:

 ```
 # Ollama API Configuration